メインコンテンツまでスキップ

 // Create a persistent SettingsService instance.
 Values set via this service

-// are persisted accross app lifecycle
+// are persisted across app lifecycle

 let settingsService = SettingsServiceFactory.getInstance(storageType: .persistent)